ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

     SQL.interpolateValue age                               `SQL.interpolateAppend`
     SQL.interpolateEmpty

 It's highly recommended that every string type with an ``IsString`` instance provides at least one string interpolator reusing the built-in ``Interpolate`` class.
 That way, there's always an option to use ``MyString.s"..."`` if the user does not wish to globally enable ``-XOverloadedStrings``.
-At the very least, such an implementation could simply re-export the functions from ``Data.String.Interpolate.Experimental``, except monomorphize ``interpolateFinalize`` as
+At the very least, such an implementation could simply re-export the functions from ``Data.String.Experimental``, except monomorphize ``interpolateFinalize`` as

 ::

     interpolateFinalize :: ShowS -> MyString
     interpolateFinalize = fromString .
-D.S.I.E.interpolateFinalize
+D.S.E.interpolateFinalize

 But more likely, ``MyString`` would probably want to use a more performant builder of some sort, such as: